 More information about the PSMA committees was made available during the week at the individual committee meetings.
 PSMA members and guests were encouraged to attend these meetings to learn more about the committees and to help plan activities for the coming year.

-All of the PSMA Technical Committee meetings are held via teleconferencing and are open to individuals interested in learning about and participating in the work of the committees.
-This is an excellent way to network with others, to increase the benefits of membership and to influence the technical direction of the committees.
+All PSMA Technical Committee meetings are held via a monthly one hour webconference and are open to individuals interested in learning about and participating in the work of the committees.
+You can see the schedule of upcoming meetings at https://www.psma.com/news/meeting-schedule.
+This is an excellent way to network with others and to influence the technical direction of the committees.

 This year's event was held inside the Long Beach Convention & Entertainment Center (located adjacent to the Hyatt Regency Hotel).
 Having served as the APEC Publicity Chairman (1991-96 & 1998-2004) I wanted to meet some former committee colleagues and to see what new products are being developed and introduced.
 APEC, sponsored by the IEEE PELS and IEEE IAS Societies and the Power Sources Manufacturers Association, PSMA, is "recognized by many as the leading conference for practicing electronics professionals."

 In addition to 21 3-1/2 half hour educational Seminars that commenced on Sunday, APEC 2016 offered over 500 technical papers in 45 different Sessions which started on Monday afternoon and concluded on Thursday March 24.